Know your echelon. Keep formation. Climb.

 The company operating systems that swept the last two decades give a $2M company and a $200M company identical machinery: the same meeting, the same scorecard, the same vocabulary.
 The rhythm is genuinely useful.
 The content is left as an exercise for the reader.

-Echelon starts from a different premise: the level determines the work.
-A company sits at a measurable echelon, anchored by operating expense and headcount.
+Echelon starts from a different premise: the echelon determines the work.
+A company sits at a measurable echelon, anchored by operating expense — net of compute.
 At each echelon, four disciplines demand specific, nameable focus.
 Most companies don’t stall from lack of effort.
-They stall doing Level 7 strategy with Level 3 lungs, or running Level 3 hustle at Level 7 scale.
+They stall doing Echelon 6 strategy with Echelon 2 lungs, or running Echelon 2 hustle at Echelon 6 scale.

 The Grid.
 All of it.

-ANCHORED BY OPEX + HEADCOUNT.
+ANCHORED BY OPEX, NET OF COMPUTE.
 GRAVITY, NOT ASPIRATION.

 |---|---|---|---|---|---|

-OpEx and headcount are gravity, not goals.
-They anchor the row a company is in, independent of the rows its leadership wishes it were in.
+OpEx is gravity, not goals.
+Annualized spend, net of compute, anchors the row a company is in, independent of the rows its leadership wishes it were in.
+Team size is context, not a gate.

 Rows are cumulative.
-A Level 6 company hasn’t outgrown Level 4’s cash management; it has institutionalized it, so the lower rows run without the CEO.
+An Echelon 5 company hasn’t outgrown Echelon 3’s margin discipline; it has institutionalized it, so the lower rows run without the CEO.

 Columns are simultaneous.
 Every company operates in all four disciplines all the time.
 The Grid names what each one should look like at your size, not which one to pick.